 At variance, in the range [0:15] keV the temperature of electrons has the most pronounced impact on the rate.
-Typically increase the rate as electron can be accommodated also in empty bound orbitals.
+Rate increases as electron can be accommodated also in empty bound orbitals.
 Despite being a quark-level process, the contribution of the electronic degrees of freedom to the rate is crucial.